To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 - All finalists will receive a complimentary council dinner ticket, along with recognition at the CVRI Awards Council Reception and Annual Business Meeting

-Each finalist will be designated in the Scientific Sessions Program and the Scientific Sessions online supplement to Circulation(link opens in new window)(link opens in new window).
+Each finalist will be designated in the Scientific Sessions online supplement to Circulation(link opens in new window).
 Acceptance for the competition does not guarantee publication in any other American Heart Association sponsored journal.
+Abstracts associated with a published manuscript can be presented an AHA scientific event if the manuscript was published after the time the abstract was submitted to the event, however the abstract will not be published as a part of the journal publication.